-The 2016 Festival will be held at the Courtyard by Marriott at Coconut Beach on February 5-6, 2016, immediately preceding the 2016 Aloha Music Camp.
+The 2017 Festival will be held at the Courtyard by Marriott at Coconut Beach on February 3-4, 2017, immediately preceding the 2017 Aloha Music Camp.
+Open Stage performances will be held on Friday and Saturday afternoons.
 Evening activities include Friday workshops and Saturday's main Ho'olaule'a program.
-Open Stage performances will be held beginning Saturday morning.
 Public kanikapila jam sessions will follow each evening's main activities.
 The lineup of featured performers will be posted here and on the festival's Facebook page as soon as it is finalized.

-Open Stage sessions will be presented on Saturday from 9:00 AM to 4:00 PM.
+Open Stage sessions will be presented on Friday from 1:00 PM to 4:00 PM and on Saturday from 11:00 AM to 2:00 PM.
 These sessions will feature steel guitar players from the United States and worldwide in half-hour playing sessions.
 If you are a Hawaiian Steel Guitar player or a band with a Hawaiian Steel Guitar and would like to reserve an open stage session, please submit your request by filling out the form on the Contact Page.
 Due to the nature of the festival, your performance should be on the Hawaiian steel guitar but incidental use of other Hawaiian instruments is permissible.

 Festival T-shirts, artists' CDs and the festival poster will be available for purchase at the festival information booth.
 Festival posters autographed by all of the featured steel guitarists will be given free to any donation of $25 or more to HIMELE, the festival's producer.